Demand Drafts vs Cheques: When to Use Which Payment Instrument

 Benefits Of Using Cheques

 Cheques are straightforward to write and can be used to pay almost anyone with a bank account.
-You don’t need internet access or a smartphone to issue a cheque, making them accessible to everyone.
+You do not need internet access or a smartphone to issue a cheque, making them accessible to everyone.
 This simplicity is a major advantage for many users.

 Every cheque you write creates a physical record in your chequebook counterfoil, and the transaction appears on your bank statement.
 This helps you track your expenses and provides proof of payment, which can be invaluable for budgeting or resolving disputes.
 You can easily see where your money has gone.

-Generally, issuing a cheque itself doesn’t incur a direct fee from your bank, unlike obtaining a demand draft.
+Generally, issuing a cheque itself does not incur a direct fee from your bank, unlike obtaining a demand draft.
 While there might be a nominal charge for a chequebook, individual cheque transactions are usually free for the drawer.
 This makes them a cost-effective payment option for you.

 Quick Context: Stopping Payment on a Cheque